Rosa canina: Pests and diseases

-The Roman naturalist Pliny attributed the name dog rose to a belief that the plant's root could cure the bite of a mad dog.
-It is not clear if the dogs were rabid.

-According to The Oxford Dictionary of Phrase and Fable, the English name is a direct translation of the plant's name from classical Latin, rosa canina, itself a translation of the Greek κυνόροδον ('kunórodon'); It is known to have been used to treat the bite of rabid dogs in the 18th and 19th centuries.
-The origin of its name may be related to the hooked prickles on the plant that have resemblance to a dog's canines.

-It is sometimes considered that the word 'dog' has a disparaging meaning in this context, indicating 'worthless' as compared with cultivated garden roses.

-Invasive species
+As an invasive species

 Dog rose is an invasive species in the high country of New Zealand.
 It was recognised as displacing native vegetation as early as 1895 although the Department of Conservation does not consider it to be a conservation threat.

-The dog rose is a declared weed in Australia under the Natural Resources Management Act, 2004 as the plant out-competes native vegetation, provides shelter to pests such as foxes and rabbits, is unpalatable to stock, large shrubs are resistant to grazing, therefore do not get eaten by farm animals.
+The dog rose is classified as a weed in Australia under the Natural Resources Management Act of 2004.
+It outcompetes native plants, offers shelter to pests like foxes and rabbits, is not eaten by livestock due to its unpalatable nature, and its large shrubs resist grazing by farm animals.
 The dog rose invades native bushland therefore reducing biodiversity and the presence of desirable pasture species.
 It is a biosecurity risk as it hosts fruit fly.